Principal component analysis: Non-negative matrix factorization

 In PCA, the contribution of each component is ranked based on the magnitude of its corresponding eigenvalue, which is equivalent to the fractional residual variance (FRV) in analyzing empirical data.
 For NMF, its components are ranked based only on the empirical FRV curves.
-The residual fractional eigenvalue plots, that is, $1-\sum_{i=1}^k \lambda_i\Big/\sum_{j=1}^n \lambda_j$ as a function of component number $k$ given a total of $n$ components, for PCA has a flat plateau, where no data is captured to remove the quasi-static noise, then the curves dropped quickly as an indication of over-fitting and captures random noise.
+The residual fractional eigenvalue plots, that is, $1-\sum_{i=1}^k \lambda_i\Big/\sum_{j=1}^n \lambda_j$ as a function of component number $k$ given a total of $n$ components, for PCA have a flat plateau, where no data is captured to remove the quasi-static noise, then the curves drop quickly as an indication of over-fitting (random noise).
 The FRV curves for NMF is decreasing continuously when the NMF components are constructed sequentially, indicating the continuous capturing of quasi-static noise; then converge to higher levels than PCA, indicating the less over-fitting property of NMF.

 Iconography of correlations

 It is often difficult to interpret the principal components when the data include many variables of various origins, or when some variables are qualitative.
 This leads the PCA user to a delicate elimination of several variables.
 If observations or variables have an excessive impact on the direction of the axes, they should be removed and then projected as supplementary elements.
 In addition, it is necessary to avoid interpreting the proximities between the points close to the center of the factorial plane.

 The iconography of correlations, on the contrary, which is not a projection on a system of axes, does not have these drawbacks.
 We can therefore keep all the variables.

 The principle of the diagram is to underline the "remarkable" correlations of the correlation matrix, by a solid line (positive correlation) or dotted line (negative correlation).

 A strong correlation is not "remarkable" if it is not direct, but caused by the effect of a third variable.
 Conversely, weak correlations can be "remarkable".
 For example, if a variable Y depends on several independent variables, the correlations of Y with each of them are weak and yet "remarkable".